FAQ

 One way is to use the unique link for each respondent's survey.
 Create the survey, and make sure its status is Collecting.
 Then, export the respondent list for the survey.
 In the Excel file you will find a unique link to each respondent's survey.
 You can run your own mail merge to send out these links to respondents or you can use a service like bit.ly to shorten the links and distribute them via SMS or another means if the respondents don't have access to email.

 The second approach is similar, but uses the Single Link functionality.
-Under Edit -> Collect Responses -> Advanced Options, set Single Link to true.
+Under Advanced Options for a survey you will want to set Single Link to true.
 When uploading the respondent list, use a unique identifier such as employee_id.
 Enter the name of this identifier in the Advanced Options section.
 You can then distribute this single link to respondents and the way this will function is that a respondent will then enter their name (note that you can have autocomplete on if you want to limit input here to just the respondents) and their unique identifier (such as employee id) in order to take the survey.
 Email is not required.

 How can I find and update bounced emails?